Textual Data Augmentation for Arabic-English Code-Switching Speech Recognition: Introduction

-Generating synthetic code-mixed data is a large and growing body of linguistic research.
-There has been many attempts to explain the grammatical constraints on code-switching based on Embedded-Matrix theory \cite{myers199511}, Equivalence Constraint \cite{sankoff1998formal} and Functional Head Constraint \cite{belazi1994code}.
-In \cite{pratapa2018language}, authors proposed creation of grammatically valid artificial code-switching data based on the Equivalence Constraint Theory (EC), since it explains a range of interesting CS patterns beyond lexical substitution and suitable for computational modeling.
-On the other hand, \cite{winata2019code} proposed to model the CS with a sequence to sequence recurrent neural network (RNN) with attention, that learns when to switch and copy words from parallel sentences.
-However, this approach still requires having considerable amount of CS data for adaptation.
+There have been attempts to explain the grammatical constraints on CS based on Embedded-Matrix theory \cite{myers199511}, Equivalence Constraint \cite{sankoff1998formal} and Functional Head Constraint \cite{belazi1994code}.
+In \cite{pratapa2018language}, authors proposed creation of grammatically valid artificial CS data based on the Equivalence Constraint Theory (EC), since it explains a range of interesting CS patterns beyond lexical substitution and is suitable for computational modeling.
+On the other hand, \cite{winata2019code} proposed to model CS with a sequence-to-sequence recurrent neural network (RNN) with attention, which learns when to switch between and copy words from parallel sentences.
+In \cite{qin2020cosda} researchers proposed generating multi-lingual CS data using mBert alignments with random replacements and then fine-tuning mBert on that data.
+The proposed approach showed significant improvements in five classification NLP tasks.
+Although the aforementioned approaches for CS text augmentation provided substantial improvements in downstream NLP tasks, it is not clear if they will help in speech recognition.